- Housing options

 - No contact service to ensure minimal possibility of virus transfer

 Due to COVID-19, effective immediately, Guest Accommodations will be closed until further notice.
 This includes the Simon Hotel, Townhouse Units, and Private Residence Rooms.

 Unfortunately, we are unable to accept any reservation requests during this period.
 If you have a request for future dates, please note there may be a delay in response due to the current COVID-19 outbreak.

 SFU Residence and Housing services

-Dining Hall has implemented a number of changes due to changes in B.C.
+Dining Commons has implemented a number of changes due to changes in B.C.
 Provincial Health guidelines surrounding COVID-19.
 Social distancing and hand washing helps to keep everyone as safe as possible.

-Please note due to COVID-19 what Dining Services is able to offer for their meal plan (food/options/service) has been reduced.
-There will be no refunds on the meal plans and we appreciate what the Dining Hall has been able to do to remain open to serve students during this time.
+Please note due to COVID-19 what Dining Services is able to offer for their Meal Membership (food/options/service) has been reduced.
+There will be no refunds on the Meal Membership and we appreciate what the Dining Commons has been able to do to remain open to serve students during this time.